sumdher/VSCode-on-Android/README.md

 ## Fixing VSCode/VSCodium

-If you want to use **VSCodium** instead of VSCode, download and install it from [official source](https://github.com/VSCodium/vscodium/releases).
+If you want to use **VSCodium** instead of VSCode, download from the [official source](https://github.com/VSCodium/vscodium/releases) and install it.
 The problems they have are identical, and so are the fixes.
 They are exactly the same.
 The difference?
 Anywhere you see `code`, replace it with `codium` in **all** the commands below: